liampmccabe/notrab.github.io/README.md

-notrab.github.io
+Code This Way
 ================

-Personal portfolio hosted with GitHub pages built using Jekyll.
+Codethisway.com is the personal blog and portfolio for Ruby on Rails developer [Jamie Barton](http://twitter.com/notrab).
+This is hosted by [GitHub Pages](http://pages.github.com/) built with [Jekyll](https://github.com/mojombo/jekyll).

+*Work in progress*